 Dahlia May Flower Farm, founded in 2014, is a small family operation specializing in growing romantic and fragrant, often heirloom, varieties of flowers.
-Nestled in the beautiful rolling Murray Hills of southeastern Ontario, Dahlia May supplies fresh seasonal cut flowers and distinctive bouquets to farmers' markets and specialty shops the greater Quinte area.
+Nestled in the beautiful rolling Murray Hills of southeastern Ontario, Dahlia May supplies fresh seasonal cut flowers and distinctive bouquets to farmers' markets and specialty shops in the greater Quinte area.

 Dahlia May Flower Farm Is Surrounded by Vibrant Flowers

-Years ago my parents farmed the very land I now cultivate.
+"Years ago my parents farmed the very land I now cultivate.
 Their first wish was to grow their own food; before long they were supplying our local farmers' market with fresh produce.
 Between rows of tomatoes and beans were the inevitable patches of cut flowers, my father's favorites, and my personal joy.

 A Source of Comfort and Joy

 "I spent many hours at my grandmother's farm down the road where I wandered through fields picking wildflower bouquets for her and for my mother.
-Every June Grandma's back yard burst with peonies and I would delight in picking them.
+Every June Grandma's backyard burst with peonies and I would delight in picking them.
 There were always flowers on our tables.
 On weekends my father and I would roll up our sleeves and delve back into our own garden.
-It was our refuge together, a source of comfort and joy, and a deep connection.
+It was our refuge together, a source of comfort and joy, and a deep connection"

 The Love of Growing Flowers